AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Analysis

+To evaluate the reliability of our improvements, we perform paired t-tests \cite{hsu2014paired} across multiple random seeds for all benchmarks in Table~\ref{tab:main} (LLaVA-1.5 7B).
+Taking MMMU as an example, AutoV achieves a mean improvement of $\Delta = +2.06\%$ over the baseline with $p \leq 0.05$, indicating statistical significance rather than random fluctuation.
+Similar significance is consistently observed across other benchmarks.
+Detailed statistical results are provided in Appendix~G.

-\subsubsection{The Efficiency of AutoV}
+\subsection{The Efficiency of AutoV}

-While we enhance LVLM performance through AutoV, we uphold efficiency optimizations to ensure practicality.
-Initially, training a high-quality AutoV on the LLaVA-7B model within $40$ epochs only requires $6$ hours utilizing $8$ NVIDIA A$100$-$40$GB GPUs.
-Furthermore, because of its transferability, training additional AutoV instances for each vision-language model is unnecessary, and we can generate the training samples via smaller models.
-Lastly, although AutoV introduces minimal additional FLOPs during inference (\emph{e.g.}, multiple image pre-processing and visual feature extraction), we can reduce latency by downsizing the final similarity matrix and single-prompt selection before LLM processing.
-As a result, the inference latency of the LLaVA-7B model increases by just 6.4 ms (from 254.8 ms to 261.2 ms), while yielding a 1.3\% gain in average accuracy.
+AutoV improves LVLM performance while remaining lightweight and practical. \textbf{Training} AutoV on LLaVA-7B takes only 6 hours on 8 $\times$ A100GB GPUs (40 epochs).
+Thanks to its transferability, no retraining is required for new LVLMs, and training data can be generated with smaller models. \textbf{At inference}, AutoV encodes $N\!-\!1$ additional images and ranks $N$ candidates ($N \leq 8$), without extra decoder cost.
+For LLaVA-7B (576 visual, 20 text tokens), the encoder, ranking-net, and decoder require 0.16T, 0.09T, and 4.30T FLOPs, respectively: LLM decoding clearly dominates.
+Under the base setting ($N=4$), AutoV adds only 0.74T FLOPs (Table~\ref{tab:re_efficiency}).
+Larger pools or higher resolution increase vision-side cost nearly linearly, yet remain negligible relative to decoder computation.
+The overhead is independent of model scale (7B vs.\ 13B).
+In practice, \textbf{latency} increases by just 6.9\,ms (254.8\,ms $\rightarrow$ 261.7\,ms) due to compact similarity computation and early prompt selection, yielding a +2.4\% average accuracy gain.

-\subsubsection{Qualitative Visualization}
+\subsection{Qualitative Visualization}

-To further validate the effectiveness of our retrieval strategy, we visualize an example sourced from LLaVA-Bench.
+To validate the effectiveness of our retrieval strategy, we visualize an example sourced from LLaVA-Bench within \{API-L$22$-Dark, RedCircle, API-L$23$-White, FGVP\}.
 As shown in Figure \ref{fig:vis}, we list the output results of AutoV when we enter different queries.
-When faced with a question that focuses on the global context information, AutoV chooses \( \text{VP}_1 \) where the black mask removes the background.
-While referring to the "intended effect" in the image, AutoV selects $\text{VP}_2$, which directly uses red circles to highlight the weird spots.
-More visualization retrieval cases can be found in the Appendix \ref{morevis}.
+When faced with a question that focuses on the global context information, AutoV chooses $\text{VP}_1$ (API-L$22$-Dark), where the black mask removes the background.
+While referring to the "intended effect" in the image, AutoV selects $\text{VP}_2$ (RedCircle), which directly uses red circles to highlight the weird spots.
+More visualizations can be found in Appendix H.